 Jeffrey Butts, director of the Research and Evaluation Center at John Jay College of Criminal Justice at the City University of New York, said the Wisconsin prisons’ problems come from poor management.
-Staff who argue they need things like pepper spray, solitary confinement and shackles are saying “our culture within the facility has become so corrupted by violence we have no other options,” he said.
+Staff who argue they need things like pepper spray, solitary confinement and shackles are saying “our culture within the facility has become so … Continue reading Wisconsin Juvenile Prisons Struggle to Change Course

 By Beth Burger The Columbus Dispatch October 17, 2017 Each of last year’s homicide victims had families and friends.
 Most had funerals and burials.
 All have Columbus police homicide detectives assigned to their cases, pursuing their killers.
 So it shouldn’t be difficult to figure out how many people were killed, right?
 It depends on who … Continue reading Why Don’t Local, State and Federal Crime Numbers Add Up?